iewaij/data-analytics-bank-marketing/docs/content/03_data_preparation.md

 X_test = hot_preprocessor.transform(X_test)
 ```

-## Workflows with Pipelines
+## Data Pipelines in Practice

-In our project, the data partition and preprocessing is combined by the function `split_dataset()` which accepts `preprocessor` as a parameter.
+In our project, the data partition and preprocessing is combined by the function `split_data set()` which accepts `preprocessor` as a parameter.
 Its functionality is further extended by the benchmarking function `benchmark()` which accepts `data`, `preprocessor`, `clf` as parameters and output model performance on train, validation and test set.
 With these functions, an ideal workflow will be:

-1. Import data using `import_dataset()`;
+1. Import data using `import_data set()`;
 2. Build a preprocessing pipeline `preprocessor`;
 3. Build an estimator `clf`;
 4. Tune the estimator by optimising model's performance on the train and validation set using `benchmark(data, preprocessor, clf)` or `scikit-learn`'s grid search functions;